MACV’s Board of Directors

 Meet the Directors!

-Steve Schemenauer has served in the U.S. Army for more than 27 years.
-He is currently the Brigade Commander for the 347th Regional Support Group in the Minnesota National Guard.
-Colonel Schemenauer is a graduate of the US Army War College, National Security Fellowship at Tufts University’s Fletcher School of Law and Diplomacy.
-He is also a two-time combat veteran, having served in Afghanistan in 2004 and Iraq in 2009.
-During those tours, Steve earned two Bronze Stars, and a Combat Infantryman’s Badge.
+Steve Schemenauer has served in the U.S. Army for more than 30 years.
+He is currently a Brigadier General serving as the Assistant Division Commander – Sustainment for the 34th Infantry Division (Red Bulls) and is dual-hatted as the Mobilization Assistant to the Director of Intelligence (J-2) at U.S. Cyber Command.
+Steve is a graduate of the U.S. Army War College, National Security Fellowship at Tufts University’s Fletcher School of Law and Diplomacy.
+He is also a two-time combat Veteran, having served in Afghanistan in 2004 and Iraq in 2009.
+During those tours, Steve earned two Bronze Stars and a Combat Infantryman’s Badge.

 Steve received his J.D. from Hamline University School of Law and his B.S. from the University of Wisconsin-La Crosse.
-Steve is a Partner at Stinson Leonard Street, where he practices in both state and federal court throughout the country.
+He is a Partner at Stinson LLP in Minneapolis, where he practices in both state and federal court throughout the country.
 His diverse litigation practice includes business and commercial law, employment law, real estate and construction, and products liability law.
 In addition to serving on the MACV Board of Directors and the St. Paul Area Chamber of Commerce (SPACC), Steve devotes significant time to pro bono activities through the Deinard Legal Clinic, the Volunteer Lawyer’s Network, the Hennepin County ADR program, and the State Public Defender’s Office.

-Kristine Lord-Krahn is Vice-President and Deputy General Counsel at Allianz Life Insurance Company of North America.
-Allianz has been a steadfast supporter of the Salute to Service Women Golf event.
+Kristine Lord-Krahn is Vice President and Deputy General Counsel at Allianz Life Insurance Company of North America.
+She became aware of MACV’s work through Allianz Life’s long-term support and involvement in the Salute to Servicewomen Classic.

-Ms. Lord-Krahn is an Eagan resident, wife, and mother of five children-ages 15, 14, 12, 9 and 4 yrs.
-She devotes significant time to supporting the Eagan Athletic Association programs, her local church, and mentoring undergraduate and law students at The University of St Thomas.
-When she is not at work or volunteering, you can usually find her cheering loudly at a local hockey rink, soccer, football, or track field.
+Kristine is an Eagan resident, wife, and mother of five children-ages 18, 17, 15, 12 and 6 yrs.
+She devotes significant time to supporting the Eagan Athletic Association and Eagan High School athletic programs, her local church, and mentoring undergraduate and law students at The University of St Thomas.
+When she is not at work or volunteering, you can usually find her cheering loudly at a local hockey rink, soccer, football, or track fields, and dance studios and gymnastics practices!

 Trista served on active duty for 16 years.
 She is one of only a handful who have served in three branches of the service, both as an enlisted person and as an officer in the Navy-Marine Corps and the Army National Guard.

-After her military service, Trista worked for Twin Cities Habitat for Humanity as government relationship specialist, to advocate for affordable housing.
+After her military service, Trista worked for Twin Cities Habitat for Humanity as its government relationship specialist to advocate for affordable housing.
 She helped form the Homes for ALL Coalition to increase funding for the entire housing continuum.

-Trista founded the Women Veterans Initiative to build equity in services and to develop innovative programs to address the needs of Women Veterans.
+Trista founded the Women Veterans Initiative to build equity in services and develop innovative programs to address the needs of women Veterans.
 She was integral in passing Women Veterans license plate legislation, and in declaring October Veterans Voices Month.
-She has spoken across the country and internationally about issues impacting the Veteran community, and is a contributing author to the Attorney’s Guide to Defending Veterans In Criminal Court.
+She has spoken across the country and abroad about issues impacting the Veteran community, and is a contributing author to the Attorney’s Guide to Defending Veterans In Criminal Court.

 At 19 years old, Paula joined the United States Navy as an Aviation Machinist Mate (Aircraft Mechanic).
-After her service was complete, she was hired at Lockheed Martin as a Quality.
-In her thirst for knowledge she pursued and achieved a Bachelor of Science in Mechanical Engineering and Minor in Mathematics from UNC Charlotte in December 2014.
-While in college, she was Vice President of Society of Women Engineers (SWE), active in Alpha Omega Epsilon and a Student Ambassador for the College of Engineering.
-She was the 2014 recipient of COE MEES Outstanding Student Leadership and inducted into Order of Engineer in May 2014 and worked a co-op at USAirways.
+After her service was complete, she was hired at Lockheed Martin as a Quality Process Improvement Analyst.
+Paula earned a Bachelor of Science in Mechanical Engineering and Minor in Mathematics from UNC Charlotte in December 2014.
+While in college, she was Vice President of the Society of Women Engineers (SWE), active in Alpha Omega Epsilon, and a Student Ambassador for the College of Engineering.
+She was the 2014 recipient of COE MEES Outstanding Student Leadership award, inducted into Order of Engineers in May 2014, and worked a co-op at USAirways.
 Upon graduation she moved to Connecticut to work for Sikorsky Aircraft Corporation as an Engineer then promoted to Aftermarket Sales for US VIPs.
-She also completed the Veteran Women Igniting the Spirit of Entrepreneurship program from the Institute of Veterans and Military Families at Syracuse University.
-She is currently at Collins Aerospace in Burnsville, Minnesota where she managed the Boeing Defense business portfolio and recently promoted to Manage an Engineering team in Configuration Management.
-She is currently enrolled in and Executive Certificate in Data Science at the Fu Foundation School of Engineering and Applied Science at Columbia University.
+Paula also completed the Veteran Women Igniting the Spirit of Entrepreneurship program from the Institute of Veterans and Military Families at Syracuse University.

-Paula is a member of Girl Scouts (Lifetime), Rotary International, and SWE; Active with Minnesota Action Council for Veterans (Board Member), and Tragedy Assistance Program for Survivors (TAPS) mentor and William States Lee College of Engineering Alumni Council.
-She is passionate and an advocate in STEM Diversity and Veteran Issues where she mentors female Veterans transitioning from homelessness and underrepresented youth.
+Paula is a member of Girl Scouts (Lifetime), Rotary International, and SWE.
+She serves as Tragedy Assistance Program for Survivors (TAPS) mentor and William States Lee College of Engineering Alumni Council.
 She is a single mother of two college aged sons and loves to mountain bike, kick box and sail in her spare time.

 Arthur served in the United States Marine Corps and is a Veteran of Operations Desert Shield & Storm.
 He holds a M.S. from the University of St. Thomas, a B.S. from Florida A&M University, a Project Management Professional (PMP) certification, and an Information Technology Infrastructure Library (ITIL) certification.